AFFF Firefighting Foam Lawsuit New Developments (Feb. 2024 Update)

 The EPA's proposed limits on PFAS in drinking water were admitted as evidence in the first AFFF trial.

-This involvement by the EPA highlights the seriousness of the health risks associated with PFAS chemicals and the significant impact on public and environmental health.
+This involvement by the EPA highlights the seriousness of the health risks associated with PFAS chemicals and their impact on public and environmental health.

 Recent AFFF Lawsuit Settlements

-The escalating cost of settlements has placed a strain on many defendants, compelling them to seek insurance coverage.
+The escalating cost of settlements has strained many defendants, compelling them to seek insurance coverage.

 In certain instances, companies like Tyco are pushing for such coverage related to AFFF lawsuits.